Mobile gaming is my passion and writing about it is just as fun. I'm an expert gamer on Android and IOS.

-As someone that's grown up with Dragon Ball in all its forms, I was one of the first players to pick up Dokkan Battles.
+As someone that's grown up with Dragon Ball in all its forms, I was one of the first players to pick up Dokkan Battle.
 And after a couple of weeks, I put it down since they were still finding their form.
 There weren't enough quality toons, there was no Dragon Ball Super, and even the amount of game modes were measly.
-Did I mention that it hogged resources and crashed a lot too?
+Did I mention that it hogged resources and crashed a lot, too?

-But how was I going to catch up to players that had a one or two year head start?
+But how was I going to catch up to players that had a one- or two-year head start?
 Well, that's where the tips come in.

-Events and Quests
+- Complete Events and Quests

 Your two primary game modes are events and the quest mode.
 Normally, you'd progress through quests since that's how you get dragon balls, and the energy requirements are generally lower.
 But the rewards are accordingly lower, especially when it comes to experience.

 Events, on the other hand, can often push you half an experience level or more with a single try.
 You're able to supercharge your level and grow your team cost to accommodate better toons.
 Plus, depending on the event, a lot of them come with a chance to acquire SR toons and/or high level training and awakening items which you'll need a lot of.

 But events often require more energy, so the only solution is to alternate.
 If you only do events, you'll miss out on maximizing the energy refill when you reach a new level.
 The goal is to achieve as much as you can in terms of beat quests and events, and then get a full refill of energy with the new level.
 Make sense?

 Dragon stones are the major currency since you'll be using them to summon new fighters, and thankfully, there are countless ways to pick them up.
 Here are the most important: